 - the duration of suffering

 These basic utilitarian principles provide some objective rigour to a rational ethical framework.
-But this rigour dissolves when we try to draw further conclusions in an effort to establish a more comprehensive and coherent system of ethics.
+But this rigour can seem to dissolve when we try to apply it to the real world.
 Utilitarian thinking, and especially the classical kind that sums up happiness and suffering, in its striving for numerical rigour, quickly runs up against both theoretical and practical barriers:

 - Increasing happiness, even when it means reducing life dissatisfaction, does not have the objective urgency of reducing more intense kinds of suffering.
 Furthermore, huge numbers of blissful people do not objectively balance out the intense suffering of a creature being tortured.
 Neither is there any objective urgency in bringing new happy lives into existence.